Insurance considerations before moving in together

 This gets complicated and the best insurance scenario really depends on your specific circumstances.
 There are too many “if this then that” situations here to give any sort of general rule.
 Call the VIU by HUB Advisory Team and they can walk you through what’s best for you.

 Renters insurance coverage protects a non-owner’s belongings in a home or apartment in case of theft or damage.
-If you rent, it’s wise – and often required – to have renters insurance to protect your belongings.
+If you rent, it’s wise – and often required – to have renters insurance to protect your personal belongings.

 Joint rental of the property

 Partners have the most options here.
-Renters coverage is for the property and contents, so it’s easy to get a joint policy.
+Renters insurance is for the property and contents, so it’s easy to get a joint renters policy.
 It’s just as easy to get separate policies where each partner lists only their belongings.
 No one likes to think about the end of a relationship, but separate policies would allow one partner to discontinue a policy and obligation and leave the property without both partners’ insurance being impacted.

 Sole renter of the property

 Homeowners might also consider adding or adjusting their umbrella coverage when a partner moves in.
-Umbrella coverage can increase the limits for homeowners insurance claims.
+Umbrella coverage can increase the coverage limits for homeowners insurance claims.
 These are especially useful for things like a fall on the property or even fire or flooding that spreads to neighboring properties.
 Your VIU by HUB Advisor is ready to help you get umbrella coverage for your property, or to discuss your circumstances and which of the above options is right for your upcoming move.
 Take care of the business part now so you can relax and enjoy more time with your partner later.